Facial Expression Classification using Fusion of Deep Neural Network in Video for the 3rd ABAW3 Competition

 \subsection{Training Details}

 The network is trained on the Pytorch framework.
 We use Adam optimization \cite{kingma2014adam} to update the weights.
 We opt Focal Loss \cite{lin2017focal} for the classification task of eight emotions.
 The training process automatically finds the best learning rate.
-The batch size of 16 on the train set and validation set and the epoch of 30 is used for the training process.
-In this work, the final result is evaluated across the average F1 Score of 8 emotion categories:
+The batch size of 16 is trained during the training process.
+Our model learns the epoch of 30 and saves the best performance on the validation set.
+In this work, the final result is evaluated across the average $F_1$ score of 8 emotion categories:

 $ F_1^{final} = \frac{\sum{F_1^{expr}}}{8} $ where $F_1^{expr}$ is $F_1$ score of each expression.